lgonzalezrouco/pti/microservices/README.md

 ### 2.4.
 A brief introduction to Kubernetes

 Kubernetes is a distributed system for automating (containerized) applications deployment, scaling, and management over a cluster.
 A Kubernetes cluster consists of a set of worker machines, called worker nodes or just **nodes**.
-A containerized application (e.g. our Hello World microservice) can be executed (replicated) many times.
+A containerized application (e.g. our Hello World microservice) consists of one or many cotainers and can be executed (replicated) multiple times.
 Each replica it's called a **Pod** in Kuberentes.
 Pods run within nodes and nodes can run many Pods (even if they are replicas of the same application).
-Containerized applications may consist in more than one container, so Pods may multiple containers.

 <p align="center">
   <img src="overlay-network-kubernetes.png" width="600">